Apple reportedly halves iPhone X production after disappointing holiday sales

 One possible casualty for both Apple and other manufacturers is a slowdown in their expected shifts from LED to OLED screens.
 Well-sourced analyst Ming-Chi Kuo has forecast that Apple will release a larger OLED version of the iPhone X and a mid-range LED model later this year.

-Rumors of iPhone X production cuts have been swirling for a month thanks to a post-Christmas report from Taiwan’s Economic Daily News, which claimed that Apple’s initial manufacturing target of 50 million units had been cut to 30 million units.
-Apple did not comment on that report, and its shares dropped; they’ve fallen around 2% today and are near a three-month low.
+Rumors of iPhone X production cuts have been swirling for a month, thanks to a post-Christmas report from Taiwan’s Economic Daily News, which claimed that Apple’s initial manufacturing target of 50 million units had been cut to 30 million units.
+Apple did not comment on that report, and its have shares dropped.
+Today, they’ve fallen around 2% and are near a three-month low.
 Over the past week, further rumors have suggested that the iPhone X will be discontinued after only a year on the market, causing some prospective customers to question its future.

 Historically, Apple has refused to provide specific sales figures for individual iPhone models, saying that it wanted to keep competitors from targeting particularly popular devices.
 But reputable reports of large supply chain cuts can provide some insight into sales trends, as can major changes in the average selling price of iPhone devices.
 Apple’s quarterly earnings release on February 1 will provide further insight into the iPhone X’s impact on overall iPhone sales.